 Exploring Cartagena, Spain

 This was day 14 of our transatlantic cruise on the Norwegian Epic.
-The ship arrived in Cartagena harbor at 9AM, and as neither of us had ever been here - and - there was a major Roman Ampitheater ruin here, we were eager to go ashore and explore.
+The ship arrived in Cartagena harbor at 9AM, and as neither of us had ever been here - and - there was a major Roman Amphitheater ruin here, we were eager to go ashore and explore.
 Because of the relatively short stay here (passengers must be back aboard by 5:30PM) we made haste to go ashore as soon as possible.

 Once the Epic was in position at it's pier and the passengers were allowed to go ashore, we set out for the Roman Theater.